 Greater Montréal is made up of 82 municipalities and 4.2 million residents.
-With a GDP of $181.6 billion in 2018, the region has the best economic growth among Canada’s major urban centres (+3.6% in 2018).
+Representing more than 55% of Québec’s GDP, the region has one of the strongest economic growths among Canada’s major urban centres.

 Surrounded by the St. Lawrence River, Montréal is one of Canada’s most cosmopolitan cities.
 It’s also an economic engine with close to 400 head offices and numerous industrial clusters.
 What’s more, it’s one of the country’s key university research hubs.

 - Population (2017): 2,033,189

 - Employment (2019): increase of 3.3% in the past year